hungaikev/tech-blog/_posts/2017-01-20-postgres-flink-sink.md

 ## Writing our own Sink

 In order to write a Sink you must implement `SinkFunction<IN>` where `IN` is the input type parameter.
-This was `Row` for our previous sink, but now we can just use our `Case` type.
+This was `Row` for our previous sink, this time we can use our `Case` type.

 We also have to maintain a database connection and so would like more control over when this is created.
 Extending `RichSinkFunction<IN>` means that we get a call back when our function is initialized; this is a good place to set up the database connection.

 Firstly, lets just get our sink working without any batching.
 We'll extend `RichSinkFunction<IN>` with the same on conflict prepared statement and database schema as before.
-We'll also just hard code the PostgreSQL driver and connection details.
+We'll hard code the PostgreSQL driver and connection details.

 ```java
 public class RichCaseSink extends RichSinkFunction<Case> {